Le Juste Prix: Le marathon des Jeux TV

 In 2006, Le Juste Prix was part of the series called Le Marathon des Jeux TV (The Marathon of TV Games) also airing on France 2 hosted by Nagui and Pascal Sellem.

 2009–15

 When the series returned, it utilised one of the largest Price sets in the world, a two-story structure so big (as are some props), certain games required players to head to the second level.

 The winner of La Roue played a revamped La Vitrine, an exact copy of Le Grand Voyage, except the player had 25 seconds (and a given range) to guess the price of the Showcase, which ranged from €10,000-€100,000.
 One Bid items also vary, ranging from at least €20 to €1,000.

 In addition, the theme song was a "Whistled" remix of the theme previously used in 2001.

 Pricing games

 Other International versions

 Most international versions, such as those of Australia and Belgium, had their sets and logo be inspired by the 2009 French version.

+2024-

+After being off the air for no longer that 9 years.
+On February 20, 2024; it was announced that a new version of Le Juste Prix will air on rival channel M6 instead of TF1.
+Hosted by Éric Antoine and announced by Vincent Piguet, it premiered on March 11, 2024.